Not just an replacement, but an improvement!

-The first owner can register the tube at the Emission Labs ® website, to participate in the 5 years guarantee program.
+The first owner can register the tube within 4 weeks after receival, at the Emission Labs website, to participate in the 5 years guarantee program, which is additional to the legal obligations of the seller.

 We quote from the OSRAM data sheet: 'The PX4 is a Directly Heated Power Triode for the output stage of receivers and amplifiers, where a considerable output power is required with a maximum anode (to Grid) Voltage of 300 Volts.
 For this purpose the tube has exceptionally good characteristics, and is particularly suitable for operating moving coil speakers at large volume without distortion'